+Brass buttons is hardy in USDA zones 7 through 9.
 It needs a decent amount of sunlight.
 If you live in cooler climates, a preferable location would be somewhere that gets at least 6 hours of sunlight per day.
-However, in hotter climates, brass buttons tend to grow better in partially shady areas.
+However, in hotter climates, brass buttons tend to grow better in partial shade.

 These plants are tolerant almost any kind of soil.
 However, the most critical requirement for its growth is to have well-draining soil.
 They prefer slightly acidic soil that’s rich in organic matter, but remain adaptable to other soil types including alkaline and neutral pH soil.

 Once your plant is well-established, only then you should fertilize it.
-Use a half-strength, all-purpose fertilizer.
+Use a half-strength, all-purpose fertilizer once or twice per year.
 You can fertilize the plant in early spring and then in early summer.
 Don’t worry about fall or winter fertilizing, as the growth rate slows down during those seasons.

 Repotting is easy, as they’re hardy to intensive handling.
-You can move them from container to container without a problem, as well as dig them up from certain areas of your yard and transplant them in others.
+You can move them from container to container in early spring without a problem, as well as dig them up from certain areas of your yard and transplant them in others.
+They should spread quickly.

 Once established, these plants are crazy growers and can spread quite fast.
 You may want to propagate it by division, splitting up the bunches and sowing them in different locations in your yard.
 The best season to propagate brass buttons is spring or early fall.
 Make sure to space the plants 9-12” apart when sowing.